HubbleCommand/GTARadio/README.md

 ## Commands used to organise stations & songs
+Both GENERAL and MONO are the same : the station host just talking.
+They have hence both been put into HOST
 All songs were ripped with OpenIV

 If you have ripped the songs as well, you will need to organise them to be usable in this program with the commands below, IN THE ORDER THEY APPEAR.
 Be warned that you will also need about 17GB for storage.